hakonrossebo/elm-packagehelper/elm-docs/README.md

-# Elm-packagehelper
+# ElmDocs

-The intention with this project is to provide offline docs to be used in Elm Repl.
+The intention with this package is to provide offline docs to be used in Elm Repl.
-The project consist of an Elm package to be used in REPL and a F# project to download all latest packages to a cache.

 ## Usage

-1. add the package to your project >elm install hakonrossebo/elmdocs (NB! not released yet, please clone this project to test in the elmdocs folder)
+1. add the package to your project >elm install hakonrossebo/elmdocs (NB! not released yet)
 2. Start Elm repl >elm repl
 3. run the help function to get suggestions on usage >help